⮐ Back To Technical Articles

 Solder Mask and Low Standoff Component Cleaning – A Connection?

-For this study, the authors wanted to assess the impact of different solder mask options on under component cleanliness.
-The solder mask specification for the substrates used in this study included SMD and NSMD as well as NoSM for comparative purposes.
-The solder mask used on the test vehicles employed for this study was liquid photo-imageable (LPSM or LPI) solder mask.
-The test vehicles were populated with numerous chip cap components with four solder paste types: no-clean tin-lead solder paste (old generation), no-clean tin-lead solder paste (new generation), no-clean lead-free solder paste (old generation) and no-clean lead-free solder paste (new generation).
+For this study, the authors wanted to assess the impact of different solder mask options on under-component cleanliness.
+The solder mask specification for the substrates used in this study included SMD and NSMD, as well as NoSM, for comparative purposes.
+The solder mask used on the test vehicles employed for this study was a liquid photo-imageable (LPSM or LPI) solder mask.
+The test vehicles were populated with numerous chip cap components with four solder paste types: no-clean tin-lead solder paste (old generation), no-clean tin-lead solder paste (new generation), no-clean lead-free solder paste (old generation), and no-clean lead-free solder paste (new generation).

 Download the full article below...